+Due Date: 6 April 2012
-At Decision Technical Evaluation Meeting I, OGC IP Team will present to the sponsors (with the Component and Database Analyses as background):

-- The Initiative (System) Architecture Recommendation, and - The Demonstration Concept Recommendation.

-This presentation will be made in the context of first drafts of the plans described above:

-- Communications Plan - Sponsor requirements

-The primary decisions to be made by the sponsors at this TEM are:

-- Is the recommended Initiative Architecture workable?
-If not, how to make it workable. - Which RFQ responses, or subset thereof, should be provided cost-sharing funds and at what level given all inputs? - Is the Demonstration Concept workable?
-If not, how to make it workable. - Are the management approach and the Communications Plan reasonable and complete?

-Immediately following Decision TEM I, OWS Initiative staff will begin to contact proposing organizations based upon sponsor recommendations.
-The staff will revise plans and concepts accordingly and make budgetary adjustments based on sponsor inputs.

-2.2.5 Decision TEM II

-At Decision Technical Evaluation Meeting II, the OGC IP Team will present to the sponsors:

-- The Initiative (System) Architecture Revision, and

-- The Demonstration Concept Revision.

-- The Participant Recommendation

-The primary decisions to be made by the sponsors at this TEM are:

-- Is the revised Initiative Architecture workable?
-If not, how to make it workable. - Is the Participant Recommendation correct and affordable? - Is the Demonstration Concept workable?
-If not, how to make it workable. - Are the management approach and Communications Plans reasonable and complete?
+Decision Technical Evaluation Meeting I, OGC IP Team will present to the sponsors (with the mponent and Database Analyses as background): The Initiative (System) Architecture Recommendation, and The Demonstration Concept Recommendation. Τh is presentation will be made in the context of first drafts of the plans described above: Communications Plan Sponsor requirements The e primary decisions to be made by the sponsors at this TEM are: Is the recommended Initiative Architecture workable?
+If not, how to make it workable.
+Which RFQ responses, or subset thereof, should be provided cost-sharing funds and at what level given all inputs?
+Is the Demonstration Concept workable?
+If not, how to make it workable.
+Are the management approach and the Communications Plan reasonable and complete? bas buc mediately following Decision TEM I, OWS Initiative staff will begin to contact proposing organizations sed upon sponsor recommendations.
+The staff will revise plans and concepts accordingly and make dgetary adjustments based on sponsor inputs.
+2.2 2.5 Decision TEM II At Decision Technical Evaluation Meeting II, the OGC IP Team will present to the sponsors: The Initiative (System) Architecture Revision, and The Demonstration Concept Revision.
+The Participant Recommendation The e primary decisions to be made by the sponsors at this TEM are: Is the revised Initiative Architecture workable?
+If not, how to make it workable.
+Is the Participant Recommendation correct and affordable?
+Is the Demonstration Concept workable?
+If not, how to make it workable.
+Are the management approach and Communications Plans reasonable and complete?
+The the management approach and community to the component and component